rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Handling Potential Failure with the `Result` Type

 We’re still working on this line of code.
-Although we’re now discussing a third line of text, it’s still part of a single logical line of code.
+We’re now discussing a third line of text, but note that it’s still part of a single logical line of code.
 The next part is this method:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:expect}}